ydb-platform/ydb-ansible/README.md

 Ansible playbooks supporting the deployment of [YDB](https://ydb.tech) clusters into VM or baremetal servers.

-Currently the playbooks provide support the following scenarious:
+Currently the playbooks support the following scenarious:
 * the initial deployment of YDB static (storage) nodes;
 * YDB database creation;
 * the initial deployment of YDB dynamic (database) nodes;
 * adding extra YDB dynamic nodes to the YDB cluster;
 * updating cluster configuration file and TLS certificates, with automatic rolling restart.

-The following scenarious are yet to be implemented:
+The following scenarious are yet to be implemented (TODO):
 * configuring extra storage devices within the existing YDB static nodes;
 * adding extra YDB static nodes to the existing cluster;
 * removing YDB dynamic nodes from the existing cluster.